-In general, working with a power of e is easier than working with sines and cosines.
+Working with a power of e is generally easier than working with sines and cosines.
 Therefore using complex numbers in settings where a lot of sines and cosines appear might be a good idea.

-Also, some integrals become a lot easier to compute when we can look at it in the complex setting.
+Also, some integrals become much easier to compute when we look at them in a complex setting.
 This might seem very vague, and the explanation goes beyond the scope of this article, but it is an example in which complex numbers, or more general, functions of complex numbers, are used to simplify computations.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.